DavidCWebs/ubuntu-server-setup/readme.md

 Set Up LAMP Stack
 =================
-This is pretty basic and experimental - so please be careful and use at your own risk.
+Use at your own risk.
 Pull requests welcome.
 This script sets up:

 * Apache
 * MariaDB